nikkijuk/bmi-calculator-app/README.md

 After some setup tasks and checking that needed dependencies are at place one one can test roundtrip of upload arb files - change localizations - download arb files - generate code for localization - use localizations from flutter app.

-When ARB files are downloaded from Localizely Flutter_Intl plugin generates needed code to use translations.
+When ARB files are downloaded from Localizely [Flutter_intl plugin](https://plugins.jetbrains.com/plugin/13666-flutter-intl) generates needed code to access localized keys.
 Code shouldn't be changed by developer as next roundtrip overwrites generated files.

 I was using upload and download.
+- I wrote single ARB file by hand for EN locale.
-- First single arb was uploaded to Localizely
+- This seed ARB was uploaded to Localizely
-- I added locations and keys to cover some of real complexity
+- During localization Bmi Calculator I added ARB files for FI and DE using Android Studio and keys and localized texts using Localizely.
-- After downloading updated and new arb's I just needed to use generated artifacts to integrate localizations.
+- After downloading updated ARB files I just needed to use automatically generated Dart artifacts to integrate localizations.
-- Using localizations needed LocalizationDelegates to be defined from MaterialApp, WidgetTests to be altered due to async loading of localizations and using localizations in UI.
+- Using localizations needed [localizationsDelegates](https://api.flutter.dev/flutter/material/MaterialApp/localizationsDelegates.html) to be defined from MaterialApp, WidgetTests to be altered due to async loading of localizations and using localizations in UI.

 I managed to get Localizely translation workflow to run, but it wasn't always that smooth.
 - Android studio let me to give wrong localizely project id while [integrating to localizely](https://localizely.com/flutter-localization-workflow/), and later error message was confusing when trying to upload arb's to Localizely.